SpellholdStudios/NTotSC/NTotSC/docs/ReadMe-NTotSC.txt

 CHANGES
 +++++++

+2.2.1
+	-random CTD in areas hopefully fixed (amients and animations are being copied to the override, spawn points and rest encounters were stripped from suspicious creature files)

 2.2.0
 	-added note to readme that a new game has to be started to see the new areas